scipy-conference/scipy_proceedings/papers/ben_lasscock/00_blasscock.rst

    In our application, the zero of this function is the nodal line, and the sign of the function is a prediction for the the direction of the displacement radial to the focal sphere, given the observed data.
-   Not all of the data is relevant for determing the best seperating margin, many of the coeffieicents $\alpha_{i}$ maybe zero.
+   Not all of the data is relevant for determining the best separating margin, many of the coefficients $\alpha_{i}$ maybe zero.
 The support vectors are the locations of the data where $\alpha_{i}$ are non-zero.
-The product $\alpha_{i}y_{i}$ associated with each of the support vectors is called the dual coeffients (see the code snippet).
+The product $\alpha_{i}y_{i}$ associated with each of the support vectors is called the dual coefficients (see the code snippet).

 .. figure:: class_3146815_example.png